A great book. The best Dark Tower novel? Yes. The best Stephen King novel? Possibly. It has one of his best lines, anyway.

 He thought: Very well.
 I am now a man with no food, with two less fingers and one less toe than I was born with; I am a gunslinger with shells which may not fire; I am sickening from a monster’s bite and have no medicine; I have a day’s water if I’m lucky; I may be able to walk perhaps a dozen miles if I press myself to the last extremity.
 I am, in short, a man on the edge of everything.

 I don’t want to think or write about The Drawing of the Three: I want to re-read it.
 It’s coked-up and manic, bouncing off the walls like a kid in a small room.
 The plot moves unbelievably fast – only The Running Man is paced faster, and not by much.
-It’s ludicrously overstuffed with thrills: later Dark Towers can have a cosy, rambling feel; here the tension is so high that you can almost cut your finger on the flat side of the page.
+It’s ludicrously overstuffed with thrills: later Dark Towers can have a cosy, rambling feel; here the tension drawn so tight that each line seems ready to snap.
+You can almost cut your finger on the flat side of the page.

 It picks up the tale from where The Gunslinger ended it: Roland (the last guardian in a dead or dying world modeled on our romantic image of the Wild West) has just damned his own soul in his quest for the mythic Dark Tower.
 Alone and friendless, he collapses from exhaustion on a beach, and is attacked (and mutilated) by a monster from the waves.
 Soon he’s becoming desperately and incurably sick – either his wound is infected, or the monster was venomous.
 He realizes that he might die before he ever finds the Tower, and attempts a series of “drawings” – rituals bringing other gunslingers (or equivalent gunslingers) from other universes into his world.
 He hopes they’ll either save his life or fulfill his quest for the Tower after he dies.
 All he knows about these supposed allies is a shred of biography.
 There’s a man in thrall of a demon (unknown to Roland) called “Heroin”, a woman who appears to have a split Jekyll-and-Hyde personality, and the personification of death itself.